-In this project, researchers will work in partnership with young people with CP (aged 15-30 years), family members of young people with CP, and service providers to co-design a CP-specific pain education program.
-The program will provide information and resources to help a person manage their pain.
-We aim to work together to create a program that meets people’s needs and preferences.
+Pain education provides information and resources to help a person manage their pain.
+In this project, researchers will work in partnership with young people with CP, family members of young people with CP, and service providers to co-design a prototype of a CP-specific pain education program.
+A prototype is a draft model that outlines the key information to be included.
+We aim to work together to create a prototype that meets people’s needs and preferences.

 1) Young people with CP, aged 15-30 years;